 What do you need to practice?

 Wear comfortable, somewhat fitted clothing and bring a mat.
-If you do not have a yoga mat with you, we do have mats for rent ($2 for a Manduka pro-light mat rental).
-The studio will supply any props needed for a session (blocks, blankets, bolsters and straps).
+If you do not have a yoga mat with you, the studios where Kate teaches do supply mats and props (blocks, blankets, bolsters and straps).
 Bring a water bottle, and a small towel if you need one.
 Class descriptions are here Current class schedule is here

 Lokah samastah sukino bhavantu | May all beings be happy and free